 15. The IEC previously established a set of procedures for dealing with conflicts of interest of its members.
 External IEC members must declare any generic potential conflicts of interest by completing a "Declaration of Interests for IARC/WHO Experts" form once a year.
-In addition members are required to declare any potential conflicts of interest in relation to specific applications or any matter for consideration at IEC meetings, and are not allowed to participate in their discussion.
+In addition, members are required to declare any potential conflict of interest in relation to specific applications or any matter for consideration at IEC meetings, and in those cases they are not allowed to participate in their discussion.

-1 Various terms have been proposed for these findings, such as "unrelated" or "unanticipated" findings or "individual genomic results", but "incidental" seems to be the most widely used term.
+&lt;sup>1 Various terms have been proposed for these findings, such as "unrelated" or "unanticipated" findings or "individual genomic results", but "incidental" seems to be the most widely used term.